 It’s also prudent to do this when a new boiler is replacing an old central heating boiler.
 Many boiler manufacturers now make the warranty dependent on flushing and cleaning under BS7593 and Part L.

+Are you having heating problems in Southampton or Hampshire?
 When you experience problems with your central heating, it may be an indication that you need a power flushing.
 Contact our heating specialist today.